 A healthy diet consists of vitamins, minerals, protein and carbs.
 A sure-fire way to ensure your diet’s nutrition value is at its highest, is to eat meals that include the four basic food groups: dairy, meat, vegetables, fruits, etc.

 Unfortunately, a lot of people maintain bad eating habits, such as going for “cheap” options – such as fast foods, canned goods, and frozen “oven foods”, etc. These bad habits relate to a staggering amount of health problems and diseases.
 Let’s talk about 10 of those effects that come from poor eating habits.
+Also, if you are more interested in the harmful effects of drinking alcohol, here’s a great post about long term effects of alcohol abuse.

 As we ingest more and more amounts of sugars and simple carbohydrates (such as candy, fruit juice, white bread, white flour, soda, etc.), those high levels can develop Type 2 Diabetes.
 Junk food—or any food with high amounts of refined white sugar little to no nutritional content—forces your body to pump more insulin.
 This insulin “overdrive” causes your metabolism to stress out, making you vulnerable to diseases.
 Even eating too much junk food (or any food with no protein or complex carbs), short term, tampers with your moods and feelings – and depletes your energy levels.
 This is bad news, as less energy leads us to feel less inclined to be active, exercise or work out.